 In the same way, some Christians add “(if it) please God” after saying what they wish to happen.

 More than ever, I am committed to allowing God to decide for me.

-But I now also believe that when we think we are letting God decide for us, we are often allowing ourselves to receive only what our environment and genetics have programmed us to receive.
+I believe that when we think we are letting God decide for us, we are often allowing ourselves to receive only what our environment and genetics have programmed us to receive.

-I believe in us choosing what we need and asking for it, but in the spirit of allowing God's guidance to lead us to a life that serves Him and thereby all others.
+I believe in asking for what I want in prayer, combined with an attitude of allowing God's guidance to lead me to a life that serves Him and thereby all others.

 As a child, I don’t know that I even thought of God as being able to operate in the world to give me what I wanted.
 Yet, this wasn’t very logical as I prayed for health for other people, and my prayers as a child were frequently answered.